maccu71/projects/README.md

 Rediness Probe is seen in Minikube as well.
 ![obraz](https://github.com/maccu71/projects/assets/51779238/de056979-0c0f-4860-aa6a-0e14aeba2f2e)

+<br/><br/>
 6) `cpu-restriction.yml` - a manifest that serves as a practical demonstration of CPU restrictions implemented both at the deployment specification and the namespace quota level in Kubernetes.

+At the very beginning, let's dive into `the concept of milliCores` in Kubernetes.
+Essentially, it is designed to provide fine-grained control over available CPU resources.
+In this context, a full core, which is traditionally measured in gigabytes (1G), is divided into 1000 particles known as milliCores.
+This division allows for more precise and granular constraints on resource allocation.

+Moreover, the use of milliCores offers a more user-friendly representation.
+For instance, it is much clearer to express resource usage as 50 milliCores rather than 0.05 cores.
+This not only enhances clarity but also makes resource management more intuitive and visually appealing.

 You start deployment by: `kubectl apply -f https://raw.githubusercontent.com/maccu71/projects/master/cpu-restriction.yml`

 We've already learned that deploying instances without memory and CPU restrictions isn't prudent.
 They may, in certain scenarious, consume all available resources, jeopardizing the stability of the entire cluster.